jeffsp/SPOC/README.md

     * X,Y,Z extent
   * Unit/integration tests

+# A final note about library design

+This library adheres to the Design by Contract concept

+Preconditions
+Postconditions
+Invariants
+Side Effects
+Exception guarantees

-# Design by Contract
+Design by Contract macros

-assert(), require(), ensure()
+assert(), REQUIRE(), ENSURE()

 These are design by contract.
 The keyword is 'design'.

 These macros are used during code design, not for debugging.

-If you use them correctly, you are likely to never need a debugger.
+Indeed, if assert statements are used liberally and in the proper way, the developers of this library have found that the use of a debugging application is not needed.
+That's not to say that we don't ever write bugs, it simply means that

 User facing functions, library interface functions, and support/helper functions.